adonisjs/legacy-docs/3.0/database-setup.md

 Database.table('users').where('username', 'doe')
 ```

 What you have seen above is a query chain.
-Which means you can make use of multiple methods to make a query.
-Here is an example of a complete query.
+Which means you can make use of multiple methods to make a query.Here is an example of a complete query.

 ```javascript
 const users = yield Database